konx-dev/nextjs.workflow-demo/README.md

 # Next.js Application with Docker and OrbStack

-This project is a modern Next.js application built with the App Router, TypeScript, and Tailwind CSS.
 The entire development environment is containerized using Docker and OrbStack for a consistent and high-performance developer experience.
 The goal of this project is to create a seamless workflow from local to production.

 ## Why a Containerized Development Environment?